-Our financial services clients turn to us for practical guidance in navigating the complex legal and regulatory landscape affecting these activities and products, including the rapidly changing regulatory landscape in light of the Dodd-Frank Act.
-Drawing upon our premier financial services practice, with expertise in broker-dealers, bank regulation, capital markets, and derivatives, our investment management team advises clients seeking innovative solutions to complex issues that cross business, geographic and regulatory lines.
+Our clients turn to us for practical guidance in navigating the complex legal and regulatory landscape affecting these activities and products.
+Drawing upon our premier financial services practice, with deep experience in bank regulation, capital markets, derivatives, payments, and fintech, our Investment Management team advises clients seeking innovative solutions to complex issues that cross business, regulatory, and geographic lines.

-We advise clients on a full range of disclosure and regulatory matters relating to the federal securities laws, including the Investment Company Act of 1940 and the Investment Advisers Act of 1940.
-We prepare registration documents, and help our clients in all phases of their operations, including disclosure, compliance, risk management, record-keeping, valuation and oversight by independent directors.
+We advise clients on a full range of disclosure, regulatory, counseling, and transactional matters relating to the U.S. federal securities and derivatives laws, including the Investment Company Act of 1940 and the Investment Advisers Act of 1940, as well as the Securities Act of 1933, the Securities Exchange Act of 1934, the Commodity Exchange Act, and other related financial services laws.

 Business Development Companies

 Investment Adviser Registration for Private Equity Fund Managers